kemaltekce/leanlearning/content/introduction/10_why_should_I_care.md

 university, it was easier to learn.
 You had time.
 You had a curriculum to follow.
 You had deadlines for tests.
 Everything was prepared for you.

-But it's more difficult to learn while you are working or if you want to learn something new on the side.
+But it's more difficult to learn while you are working.

+You might want to learn about philosophy after work.
+You might want to improve your communication and writing skills.
+Or, you might want to learn to code.

-The desire and curiosity to learn are there but you might only have limited time during the day.
+The desire and curiosity to learn are there but between work, parenting or other responsibilities you only have limited time during the day.

-You might also have different interests and topics you want to learn about.
+Additionally, you might also have different interests and topics you want to learn about.
+Your curiosity might be pulling you all over the place, which makes deciding and finding time even more difficult.
-And, you can even find endless content for almost everything.
-But which interest, topic or content should you choose?
-How should you decide?

-Is it a real curiosity or just a fake one?
-Is your ego tricking you to believe that you have to learn this specific topic?

 Even if you find the time, the topic and the content to learn with, how are you going to actually learn?
 Which learning methods will support your learning the